As an Amazon Associate we earn from qualifying purchases.

 What Pairs with Cranberry Berryoska Cocktails?

 When it comes to berryoskas, you can effectively think of them as hard lemonade.
-Luckily we already have plenty of answers for what pairs well with that!
+Luckily I already have plenty of answers for what pairs well with that!

 First, let’s start off with when you are most likely to drink a berryoska with cranberry flavors.
 Brunch and in the afternoon are the two biggies here.